Magic-Phono/.github/DOOM.md

 ## Download the DOOM levels to USB key

-- Download <a href="https://distro.ibiblio.org/slitaz/sources/packages/d/doom1.wad">doom1.wad</a> and put it onto the USB key.
+- Download <a href="https://distro.ibiblio.org/slitaz/sources/packages/d/doom1.wad">doom1.wad</a> and put it in the root directory of the USB key.

 ## Running